 Leigh completed her undergraduate degree in Recreation and Leisure Management at Virginia Wesleyan College and her Master’s in Business Administration with a concentration in Public Administration from the University of Phoenix.

-Andy Ballard has 17 years of expertise in facility operations, strategic planning, staff management, marketing, branding, expense controls, and business evaluation.
-Andy also specializes in growing and rehabilitation of businesses.
-As part of his 10 years with the YMCA, he took YMCA Camp Silver Beach from 800 campers to over 2,000 campers.
-Andy helped open the Virginia Beach Field House, the largest indoor facility under ESM, and reached $3 million in the first year.
+Andy Ballard has 18 years of expertise in facility operations, strategic planning, staff management, marketing, branding, expense controls, and business evaluation.
+Andy has worked in sports consulting nationally and specializes in the growth and rehabilitation of businesses.
+He has taken six different businesses from losing money annually, to sustainable year-over-year cash positive and has opened four new facilities plus led countless facility improvement projects.
+During his ten years with the YMCA, he took YMCA’s Camp Silver Beach from 800 campers to over 2,000 campers.
+Andy helped open the Virginia Beach Field House, at the time the largest indoor facility under ESM, and reached $3mm in the first year.
+At United Sports Training Center, Andy took a descending NOI from $386,000 low to a now $1.6mm high.